 Land Acquisition Under Part VII

-- Getting government’s consent under Sec 6 (1)
+- Getting the government’s consent under Sec 6 (1)

 - Entering into an agreement with the government before the declaration is issued under Sec 6(1).